-We prepared a mortgage loan data tape that included certain characteristics of the mortgage loans we acquired that met the Preliminary Eligibility Criteria.
+We prepared a mortgage loan data tape that included certain characteristics of the mortgage loans we acquired that met the Preliminary Eligibility Criteria and (as described above) 41 mortgage loans that did not meet the Preliminary Eligibility Criteria but meet the Eligibility Criteria for this transaction.
 That data tape, including any adjustments we made, was used to generate the statistical information regarding the Reference Obligations included in this Memorandum.
-The Third-Party Diligence Providers compared certain fields on the data tape solely with respect to the mortgage loans in the combined Monthly Credit Review Sample and Monthly Dual Review Sample.
+The Third-Party Diligence Providers compared certain fields on the data tape solely with respect to the mortgage loans in the combined Monthly Credit Review Sample and Monthly

+Dual Review Sample.
 In connection with such data review, the Third-Party Diligence Providers identified certain discrepancies as described more fully in "The Reference Obligations - Third-Party Due Diligence Review - Data Integrity Review" in Appendix A, and as individually identified in Appendix B. Because we did not update the mortgage loan data tape to correct these discrepancies, the numerical disclosure in this Memorandum does not reflect a correction to any of these discrepancies with respect to the related mortgage loans that are Reference Obligations.
 See "The Reference Obligations - Results of Freddie Mac Quality Control" in Appendix A for additional detailed information.